AcDcWc potty powering electric toy dog

 The artist reveals another level of social issues by clearly touching upon the area of energy.
 This is sure to be one of the main global policy issues, as reserves of fossil fuels are limited, while the need for energy continues to grow on a daily basis.
 Due to the intensive consumption of fossil energy resources and the political carving up of available energy assets, the use of alternative sources of energy (solar and wind energy, waves, fusion reactors) will become increasingly important.
 However, thanks to exclusive energy lobbies, these have not been developed to the point where they could compete with other energy resources.

-A model of the sewage system, with all the lavatories that can be found at the intersection of two streets and which fuel street lighting.
+A model of the sewage system, with all the lavatories found at the intersection of two streets.

 Indirectly, this is the theme of AcDcWC, which seeks to address the individual outside global political systems and point to one of the possible alternative ways of recovering energy, which could be a substitute for disappearing fossil fuels.
 In the developed world, a certain standard of hygiene is self-evident.
 However, at the centre of local cleanliness, there is a black hole, which, according to Slavoj Žižek, sucks into the drainage of our toilet bowl all of our unconscious, all our shit, everything we do not want anything to do with, and carries it away as far as possible.
 We are faced with a fact that forces us to adapt our basic standards of hygiene, which should grow beyond local cleanliness and become wider or global.
 For this to happen, we must confront our unconscious, our garbage, our waste, our excrement.